The 77 Best Gifts for Dads That He’ll Actually Use (And Won’t Abandon in the Garage)

-Ever since quarantine, he’s started to get really into doing Zoom yoga on his lunch break.
+Ever since last March, he’s started to get really into doing Zoom yoga on his lunch break.
 Support his new hobby by setting him up with this 5 mm thick yoga mat from Gaiam.
 It has special markers to help him improve his alignment on almost every pose.

 59. What If?: Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe

 As a scientist and engineer building robots for NASA, Randall Munroe often found himself fielding questions from friends, acquaintances and visitors of his blog xkcd of a rather ridiculous nature.
 For example, “What if you tried to hit a baseball pitched at 90 percent the speed of light?” or “How many fireflies would it take to match the brightness of the Sun?” or even “Is it possible to build a jetpack using downward-firing machine guns?”
 Monroe answers them all and more using his extensive knowledge of physics, accompanied by hilarious cartoon drawings.
 It won’t take long before Pops is laughing along with Munroe’s explanation of what would happen if everyone on one side of Earth jumped as high as possible all at the same time.

 For the bibliophile who’s shelves are already double stacked

 Rather than clutter his bookshelves with yet another copy of his favorite classic, gift him this gorgeous rendering of a first-edition book cover made from high-quality scans of the real deal.
 Choose from all Charles Dickens’ and Jane Austen’s most popular works, or you go for a beloved childhood tale like Black Beauty, Alice’s Adventures in Wonderland or Captain Courageous.

 After opening this handy gift he’ll never again have to play the “is this meat fully cooked?” game.
 It can also be used in baking or candy making so he can expand his kitchen repertoire with confidence.